SPRINGFIELD SOLDIER RETIRES AFTER 28 YEAR MILITARY CAREER

 |0

-This work, SPRINGFIELD SOLDIER RETIRES AFTER 28 YEAR MILITARY CAREER [Image 3 of 3], by Barbara Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SPRINGFIELD SOLDIER RETIRES AFTER 28 YEAR MILITARY CAREER, by Barbara Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT